ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 ### Warning

 Suppose you want to be able, in your dataset, to use the property path quoted in the caption of the Figure 2 above (`rico:thingIsSourceOfRelation/rico:leadershipRelation_role/rico:relationHasTarget`), and any similar property path involving the `*_role` property, directly in SPARQL queries, in order to traverse the relations you have instantiated.
 Most of graph databases do not support for now the OWL 2 `owl:hasSelf` declaration that is used in the definition or the Relation classes.
-So they cannot infer it directly if you instantiate the Relation classes and declare they are Relations (for example, if you assert an entity is a `rico:LeadershipRelation`).
-So you should, either also generate the corresponding triple (see the example below) for each Relation instantiated in your RiC-O 1-0 dataset, before importing it into a graph database, or add it to the dataset, once imported, using SPARQL Update.
+So they cannot infer it directly if you instantiate the Relation classes and declare they are Relations (for example, if you assert that an entity is a `rico:LeadershipRelation`).
+So you should, either also generate the corresponding `owl:hasSelf` triple (as the one shown below) for each Relation instantiated in your RiC-O 1-0 dataset, before importing it into a graph database, or add it to the dataset, once imported, using for example SPARQL Update.

 ```
 <rico:LeadershipRelation_role rdf:resource="agentHierarchicalRelation/JNoelJeanneney-RadioFrance-19820101-19861231"/>